The RecPlex is open for individual and family use. Please remember to wash your hands frequently, remain physically distant and wear a mask.

 - Undistracted adult supervision is required at all times

-- Water shoes are required for all spray park users
+- Water shoes are required for everyone inside the splash pad

 - Swim diapers are required for those who wear a diaper